tarantula11/4090/README.md

 3. Put the panel title on the first line and the panel dialogue/action on the following lines.
 Blank lines are ignored.

 When the folder exists, the renderer will render your custom files in alphabetical order.
 If no files are present, it falls back to the built-in Terminator T-2045 storyboard text.

+**Speaker placement + tails:**
+- Prefix lines with `L:` (left character) or `R:` (right character) to attach a bubble with a tail aimed at that character’s head.
+- Use `NARRATOR:` or `CAPTION:` for centered captions without a tail.
+- Lines without a prefix become centered captions.

+**Safe margins and toggles:**
+- `SAFE` (default `0.9`) clamps all text/bubbles to a safe frame area based on the camera’s ortho width/aspect.
+- `TAILS=0` disables bubble tails globally if you want floating rectangles only.

 ### Included sample script